Russanandres/batus-linux/README.md

 All versions BatusMac.sh tested on Catalina on vmware!
 There may be bugs and glitches!

+## Batus Live CD
+This is the first version of the Live system, there will be many glitches and system instability.
+Due to incorrect settings, the first release version (1 Air) is without DE.
+But you can put it there if your Linux knowledge is high and you can decompile .squashfs.
+BLS (BatusLiveCD, not to be confused with BFLS) has built-in additional applications such as adb, fastboot, etc., as well as all the necessary files for BFL to work.
+To update BFL, use the built-in tools in the script (Make sure you have a stable connection!).
+The BLS update will be added by script in the next versions.
+BLS will be supported on amd64 and i686.
+UEFI operation has not been tested!
+About ARM is not known.
+Many thanks to [Oros42 for the CustomDebian script](https://github.com/Oros42/CustomDebian).

 ## Editing
 i wrote all the code in kate.